vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/start.md

 # Importing The Sample App

-The **HelloPowaTagSample** app is included in the SDK to provide you with examples for the use of the main PowaTag SDK features.
+The **HelloPowaTagSample** app is included with the SDK to provide you with examples of the main PowaTag SDK features.

-You can experiment with samples by importing the sample into Visual Studio.
+You can experiment with the SDK features by importing the app into into Visual Studio.

 The samples have a project dependency rather than a central repository dependency via NuGet.
 This is so that when a local copy of the SDK gets updates, the samples reflect the changes.